 Travel Stories: English Gardens Tour (10)

-(This is the 10th in a series of blog posts about the English Gardens Tour I led from May 16-27, 2018.
-Remember that you can click on any of the photos in order to view a larger image.)
+(This is the 10th in a series of blog posts about the 2018 English Gardens Tour I led.)

 On the morning of May 24, 2018, I awoke with a big smile on my face.
 Today we would be going to the Chelsea Flower Show!
-This has been on my bucket list for years, and on the bucket lists of many of the travelers in my group.
+Truly a highlight of the English Gardens Tour that I was leading.
+This has been on my bucket list for years.
+And certainly on the bucket lists of many of the travelers in my group.

 Just to give you a little background, the Chelsea Flower Show is held in spring each year.
 It has been held on the grounds of the Royal Chelsea Hospital every year since 1913 (except during WWI and WWII).
 The hospital is the home of retired British army soldiers over the age of 65, who would otherwise be spending their later years alone.